arjanvdmeij/msp4-bricksticker/README.md

 After updating the Procfile to check for and perform any mogrations, in booting on Heroku it tried to do just that.
 Based on the *general Dev/Travis* configuration.
 This of course was not wanted at all, as the migrations were performed against a newly created SQLite database, after which the settings switched to use the (un-migrated) PostGres database..
 Needless to say, the settings are now integrated again in a single file again, and settings are applied based on an environment variable.

-- I had another bug, where I had moved settings related to all environments into the DEV section of settngs.
+- Another bug, was where I had moved settings related to all environments into the DEV section of settngs.
 This led to an inability to collect static files to AWS entirely and had me move files by hand into AWS.
 Obviously very much less than ideal.
 The above was fixed after moving those generic settings out of the environment check and applying them for both environments.
 The only minor problem left was that the check also occurs on collecting static files when in the development environment, where AWS is 'invisible'.
 This was solved with a small script that now changes the variable used for the check, runs static file collection, reverts the variable to the original and then pushes to GitHub, killing two birds with one stone.
 Easy deployment, never forget static files.